 Back Pain & Joint Center of Texas Introduces New Neuropathy Treatments

-/EIN News/ -- Conroe, Texas, June 30, 2023 (GLOBE NEWSWIRE) -- Back Pain & Joint Center of Texas is delighted to announce that new neuropathy treatments are now available.
+Conroe, Texas – Back Pain & Joint Center of Texas is delighted to announce that new neuropathy treatments are now available.
 The clinic has the expertise to help patients who are dealing with neuropathy symptoms caused by a variety of factors, including diabetes and chemotherapy.
 These patients can get the support they need from Dr. H. Kala Eulitt, DC, BCN and Dr. Gabby Williams, DC, BCN who are both certified in treating neuropathy and chronic pain from The American College of Physical Medicine.
 These non-surgical and non-invasive treatments can have a transformative effect on patients’ lives.

 The treatments are ideal for treating neuropathy and nerve damage symptoms that are associated with burning, weakness, tingling, and balance.
 Patients who have diabetes, are undergoing chemotherapy, or just getting older, may experience nerve damage symptoms that require specialized treatment to alleviate their symptoms and improve their overall quality of life.
 At Back Pain & Joint Center of Texas, all treatments are overseen by providers who are certified in treating neuropathy , ensuring that patients receive the highest level of care in a professional and controlled environment.
 This approach allows their experienced healthcare professionals to closely monitor and customize treatments to meet each patient’s specific needs, promoting optimal outcomes and patient satisfaction.